2.2. Single-storey detached buildings between 10 and 30sqm in floor area, using lightweight material

 - A homeowner decides to erect a sleepout with a net floor area of 33 square metres on a property that has a residential dwelling on it.
 This sleepout would require a building consent as its floor area is greater than 30 square metres.

 - A homeowner wants to construct a sleepout with a net floor area of 20 square metres on a property that has a residential dwelling.
-The owner also wants to construct an elevated loft of 8 square metres 1.2 metres above the ground level.
+The owner also wants to construct an elevated loft of eight square metres 1.2 metres above the ground level.
 This sleepout would require a building consent because the proposed level for the loft area is more than 1 metre above the ground.